rchouinard/phpass/README.md

 License
 -------

-In keeping with the original project, this library is entered into the public domain.
+Since US law does not allow directly publishing works to the public domain, I'm licensing this library under the terms of the [MIT license](http://www.opensource.org/licenses/mit-license.html).